Structure-Dynamics Correlation and Its Link to Fragility and Dynamic Heterogeneity: RESULTS

-Note that the temperature dependence of the energy barrier, $\Delta E^{ma}$ comes from the temperature dependence of the SOP, and the energy barrier has a temperature independent term.
-A similar observation can also be made for $\frac{1}{\Delta E^{ma}}$.
-The temperature independent term in the energy sets an energy scale.
-Thus, to understand the effect of change in the energy on the dynamics, we should scale the energy by its temperature independent value.
-We find from Eq.\ref{deltaE_phi} and Eq.\ref{ideltaE_phi} that the slopes of both $\Delta E^{ma}/A$ and $1/(\Delta E^{ma}*A')$ are the same and equal to $B/A=B'/A'=\gamma T_{VFT}$.
+Note that $A$($A'$) describes the part of the activation free energy(inverse energy) which is independent of the temperature and also the structural order and $B$($B'$) describes the sensitivity of the dynamics to change in the structural order.
+To do a meaningful comparison of the free energy barrier and also the dynamics of different systems, we need to scale the free energy barrier by the temperature independent value.
+Thus we find that instead of $B$($B'$) it is the scaled quantity $B/A$($B'/A'$) that describes the sensitivity of the dynamics to change in structural order.
+Interestingly, we find that $B/A=B'/A'=\gamma T_{VFT}$.
 The values of $\gamma$ obtained from the temperature dependence of the macroscopic SOP (right panels in Fig.\ref{Fig_micro}) are given in Table \ref{tablegamma}.
 We observe that $\gamma T_{VFT}$ varies linearly with the fragility parameter $K_{VFT}$ across all three sets of systems, as demonstrated in Fig.\ref{Fig_fragility}.
-Note that at the macroscopic level $\Delta E^{ma}$ as a function of SOP does not actually show a linear dependence (left panels of Fig.\ref{Fig_macro}) and Eq.\ref{deltaE_phi} is an approximate expression.
-However, as shown in the right panel of Fig.\ref{Fig_macro}, $1/\Delta E^{ma}$ as a function of SOP does show a linear behaviour validating Eq.\ref{ideltaE_phi}.
-Thus, we obtain the values of $A'$ and $B'$ from right panels in Fig.\ref{Fig_macro} (given in Table.\ref{AB} in the Appendix III).
+Note that at the macroscopic level $\Delta E^{ma}$ as a function of inverse SOP does not actually show a linear dependence (left panels of Fig.\ref{Fig_macro}) and Eq.\ref{deltaE_phi} is an approximate expression.
+However, as shown in the right panels of Fig.\ref{Fig_macro}, $1/\Delta E^{ma}$ as a function of SOP does show a linear behaviour, validating Eq.\ref{ideltaE_phi}.
+Thus, we obtain the values of $A'$ and $B'$ from the right panels in Fig.\ref{Fig_macro} (given in Table.\ref{AB} in Appendix III).
 In the inset of Fig.\ref{Fig_fragility} we also plot $B'/A'$ against $\gamma T_{VFT}$.
 We find that all the points fall on the y=x line, thus confirming our analysis.
 The physical reason for $\gamma T_{VFT}$ being a good fragility metric needs further investigation.
-Earlier studies\cite{Zaccone_PNAS,Zaccone_PRB} have shown that the fragility of the modified LJ systems are linearly proportional to the product of thermal expansion coefficient and the glass transition temperature.
+Earlier studies \cite{Zaccone_PNAS,Zaccone_PRB} have shown that the fragility of the modified LJ systems is linearly proportional to the product of the thermal expansion coefficient and the glass transition temperature.
 It will be interesting to understand the correlation between the thermal expansion coefficient and the $\gamma$ parameter.